Summer time blues for Medvedev over Russian time change

 "Most citizens support moving the clock hands to the winter time ...
 I think we will accept it undoubtedly during (parliament's) autumn session."

-Medvedev, now the prime minister, argued that leaving Russia on summer time would improve the wellbeing of inhabitants of the world's largest country stretching across 10,000 kilometers.
+Medvedev, now the prime minister, argued that leaving Russia on summer time would improve the wellbeing of inhabitants of the world's largest country stretching across 10,000 kilometres.